Tornado outbreak and floods of April 27–30, 2014

 This event was the first major tornado outbreak to hit the United States in 2014; it covered a large swath from Nebraska to Louisiana, Illinois to Florida, and Oklahoma to North Carolina.
 This system affected millions in the Northeastern United States on April 30, causing significant, damaging floods in Maryland and flash flood advisories as far north as New Jersey, Pennsylvania, and the metropolitan area and suburbs of New York City.
 With a grand total of 82 tornadoes over a four-day period, the tornado outbreak gained 97 points on the outbreak intensity score.

+Severe and catastrophic flash flooding also occurred in the Deep South, due to a slow-moving cold front associated with the tornado outbreak.
+It dumped a record setting amount of rainfall, inundating the western Florida Panhandle and Southwest Alabama.
+Pensacola was estimated to have received as much as 26 inches of rain in only 25 hours, with 5.68 inches of it falling in only an hour at Pensacola International Airport.
+A landslide caused a major portion of Scenic Highway in Pensacola to collapse into the bay it overlooks.
+Areas east of Pensacola received as much as 15–20 inches of rain, peaking at 20.39 inches in Milton and 14.15 inches at Mary Esther.
+The majority of this rainfall occurred in a time period of about 9 hours on the morning of April 30.
+In Alabama, rainfall amounts peaked at 23.67 inches in Orange Beach, and 17.20 inches in Mobile.